simple-starters/generator-knative-boot-native/README.md

 # generator-knative-boot-native

-Generator for Knative Resources based on Kustomize and Skaffold compiling as a GraalVM native image.
+Generator for Knative Resources deployed with Skaffold compiled as a GraalVM native image.

 ## Local Services